KBlixt/subcleaner/README.md

 I'll review it and add it to the included default profiles.
 And it'll help out others that use that language in the future! :)

-# Setup
-Install the default config simply by running the script once or copy the default config into the script root directory.
-With the subcleaner.conf file installed you can modify the settings within it. the config file contains instructions what each of the settings does.

 __________________